message/iata/ID.md

 - passengers younger than 12 years;
 - passengers between 12 and 17 years who are subject to a COVID-19 vaccination at their own expense at the end of quarantine;
 - passengers with diplomatic or service visa;
-- passengers with a diplomatic or service stay permit;
 - passengers traveling under Travel Corridor Agreement (TCA);
 - airline crew transiting without disembarking the aircraft.
 6. Passengers are subject to COVID-19 PCR test upon arrival and quarantine for 8 days.